cmwylie19/cmwylie19/README.md

 Couple other things about me:

-- 🔭 I live by the 1% rule, where, no matter what, i try to improve my skills at least by 1% every day.
+- 🔭 Living by the 1% rule, I try to improve my skills at least by 1% every day.
 - 💬 Find my writing in Go, JavaScript, TypeScript and using WASM and gRPC
-- 📫 How to reach me: Email
+- 📫 How to reach me: [Email](mailto:casewylie@gmail.com) and [LinkedIn](https://linkedin.com/in/casewylie)
 - ⚡ Fun fact: I have a [blog](https://caseywylie.io)
-- ⛴️ I hold all of the Kubernetes Certs from the CNCF (CKAD,CKA,CKS)
+- ⛴️ CNCF Kubernetes Certs (CKAD,CKA,CKS)

 <!-- ![Casey's GitHub stats](https://github-readme-stats.vercel.app/api?username=cmwylie19&show_icons=true&theme=radical&custom_title=Stats&hide=ranks) -->